About mid-way between Cadiz and Malaga

 Oh yes, it is upscale all right and way out of our shopping league.
 We first came across the place when we actually ate our evening meal at one of its restaurants on Christmas Day after returning late from our Ronda day-trip!
 I must admit, it does have beautiful grounds.

-The Municipal Tourist Office of Estepona is located not very far away to the old town center and facing the seaside promenade.
+Favorite thing: The Municipal Tourist Office of Estepona is located not very far away to the old town center and facing the seaside promenade.

 La Oficina Municipal de Información Turística se encuentra no muy lejos del centro antiguo de la ciudad, frente al paseo marítimo.